visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 > As mentioned, this is a hack.
 If anything breaks it is your fault.

 > #### Caution
-> Pull out the mains plug before before modifying hardware, or you can die!
+> Pull out the mains plug before modifying hardware, or you can die!

+> #### Donate
+> If you like this project, please consider a donation.
+[Buy me a coffee](https://paypal.me/TLandahl), thanks!

 #### Features
 - Control buttons, watch the temperature and get current states from your browser.